 If you are living in a community property state, the automatic stay is applied to you and your spouse’s community property (e.g. wages, furniture, a home purchased during the marriage).
 Therefore, lenders can’t garnish their wages or seize their assets while the automatic stay is still in place.

 Can You File a Chapter 13 Bankruptcy Without Your Spouse?

 Yes, you can file a Chapter 13 bankruptcy without your spouse but the latter’s income will be taken into account during the proceedings.
 Your spouse’s income may increase your repayment plan since both household income and expenses are considered even if it was only you who filed bankruptcy.

 However, you can take advantage of the marital adjustment so your spouse won’t be too affected by your Chapter 13 bankruptcy repayment plan.
 Under the marital adjustment, you may be allowed to exclude your non-filing spouse’s personal and separate expenses such as their car loan payments and medical expenses from their income.
 But you have to check with your state since marital adjustments may be viewed differently.

-You need to take into account various factors such as your assets, which ones are considered as community property and separate property, you and your spouse’s credit score and income.
+You need to take into account various factors such as your assets as married couples, which ones are considered as a community and separate property, you and your spouse’s credit score and income.
 If you’re unsure, don’t hesitate to consult a bankruptcy lawyer so that you’ll get sound advice on what’s the best option for your situation.